Camillia F. Matuk

 Office Hours: By appointment

-Camillia Matuk is Assistant Professor of Educational Communication and Technology, and director of RIDDLE Lab.
+Camillia Matuk is Assistant Professor of Learning Sciences and Technology, and director of RIDDLE Lab.
 She has a PhD in the Learning Sciences from Northwestern University, an MSc in Biomedical Communications from the University of Toronto, an OCGC in 3D Computer Animation from Sheridan College, and a BSc in Biological Sciences from the University of Windsor.

 Camillia conducts design-based research into technologies for collaborative learning and instruction.
 Her work has involved the design and implementation of online tools that help middle and high school students document, share, and make sense of ideas during science inquiry.
 She also designs teacher professional development, and researches how technology-enhanced materials can support teachers in customizing instruction.